Battle of Castellón: Sequel

 When Reille, established at Figueras, learned of the rout of his men, he set out against the Spaniards the next day with 3,000 infantry and cavalry, aiming to cut their communications with Gerona.
 In spite of the rapid French movements, Reille was unable to achieve a surprise, and Lazán awaited him with his men solidly entrenched at Castellón.
 Seeing his attacks repulsed everywhere along the line, Reille decided not to try conclusions with the Spaniards, and Lazán fell back on Gerona unmolested.

 Aftermath

 The Corunna campaign proceeded with the Battle of Mansilla.

+Commemorations

+Ferdinand VII, the king of Spain, awarded a commemorative medal to recognize the participants in the battle.